sirephil/sf-async-from-trigger/README.md

 # Setup and Running the Demo

 After deployment, assign the `Example` permission set to your user then access the `Examples` tab to start playing.
 You might also like to bulk create `Example` records to allow use of bulk updates in the `Examples` "All" list view to see how the processing behaves.
 Note how the processing encapsulated in the `ExampleProcessor` is attributed to the Automated Process user, while your changes are attributed to your user.

+# Who caused the changes?

+The records updated by the processor are marked as Last Modified By the Automated Process user too.
+This can be a good thing - you can see they have been processed by automation.
+If this is a significant problem, it is actually possible to engineer a flow-based Platform Event subscriber to replace this apex version.
+In this case the changes actually get attributed to the contextual user that caused the Platform Event to be published.